A downloadable walking guide to do on the full moon!

 For each full moon of 2021 I’ve created a walking guide to accompany you on a full moon stroll.
 Each month's guide leads you out, from sunset into the moonlit night whatever the weather.

-The moon is at its fullest on saturday 24th.
-Once you have the guide you can use it whenever you like, but it's most magic to walk at dusk on the night of the full moon or the day before when the moon is fullest.
+This month the moon is at its fullest on Monday 20th.
+Once you have the guide you can use it whenever you like, but it's most magic to walk at dusk on the night of the full moon or the day before.

 On this walk you may encounter: